 5. Put your descriptors first, and your blog name last.

 This goes for both your blog and post titles.
-This is a common mistake that most newby bloggers make.
+This is a common mistake that most newbie bloggers make.
 Why?
 Because when a user is searching for information they are looking for specific keywords that you may have written about — not your blog’s name.
 This will make a huge difference from an SEO perspective.

 It’s easy to do for your blog title but it’s another matter trying to make it work for all your post titles.
-Wordpress users can install a plugin to do this but New Blogger users need to change the blog title tag in their template.
+WordPress users can install a plugin to do this but New Blogger users need to change the blog title tag in their template.

 Just look for the following code near the top of your template: